-Deng-Shan Shiau, PhD

-Faculty Status: Full Time Subject Matter Expertise: Research Methods • PhD from University of Florida
+Deng-Shan Shiau, PhD Faculty Status: Full Time Subject Matter Expertise: Research Methods

 National Council for State Authorization Reciprocity Agreements

 Approved Institution

 Chi University is now accredited by DEAC and an institutional participant in the SARA initiative.
 Chi University is proud to now enroll MSTCVM students in all US states.